jhudsy/customized-questions/README.md

 - A dictionary containing the answer name and the value put in by the user
 - The time (using `time.time()`) the answer was submitted

+### Encryption

+The system encrypts the marks file so that even if a breach occurs, no information can be gained.
+You should keep the private key safe.
+To decrypt the marks file, use the `decrypt.py` script.
+Parameters for this script are (1) the private key file; (2) the location of the encrypted marks file; (3) the location to write the decrypted marks file to.

 ## TODO

 - lots of refactoring
 - integrate with LTI
 - Per course questions etc
+- Nicer error handling and reporting (there isn't any right now)